WHEN

 Canadian Astronaut

 Hansen was born on Jan.
-27, 1976, and grew up in two towns near London, Ont., a city west of Toronto.
+27, 1976, and grew up near Ailsa Craig and later Ingersoll.
 His work in aerospace began at the tender age of 12 when he joined the 614 Royal Canadian Air Cadet Squadron of London.

 Hansen earned his Air Cadet glider wings at age 16 and then a year later, at age 17 in 1992, received his private pilot license and was accepted to the Royal Military College Saint-Jean in Quebec.
 By 1994, thanks to "the discipline and self-confidence" Air Cadets gave Hansen, the youngster was accepted for officer training in the Canadian Armed Forces, his Canadian Space Agency biography states.